 We carry keys with us everyday, it’s one of those things you never leave home without.
 Yet somehow they manage to disappear every time we walk through the door.
 You swear you put them down in the same place every day, yet somehow come morning – poof – they’re gone.
 The need for a key holder is real.
 It’s not just a fun, super-cool DIY, its a morning lifesaver.
 I will admit, I have been living on the edge.
 Every morning I search through my purses until I remember which one I was carrying yesterday and finally find my keys, just in time to run out the door.
 No more!
-It is time to make a key holder so my mornings will be a little bit smoother.
+It is time to make a Boho Chevron Gold Leaf Key-Holder so my mornings will be a little bit smoother.

 To decide on a design I searched images of different types of key-holders.
 There are key-holders made of everything you can imagine.
 Lego, seat belts, corks – if you can think of something, someone has made a key-holders out of it.
 As incredible as these designs are, there is one flaw that I couldn’t overlook.
 Most of the designs have the keys dangling from the bottom of the key rack which I wanted to avoid as I didn’t want the keys scratching the wall.
 So I decided on a full board design to protect my paint.
 For the design I was inspired by a drink tray I saw in home decor store.
 It looks complicated but it’s actually pretty easy, a roll of masking tape does the trick.
 Hopefully you love it as much as I do, here’s how to make one…